Getting started with object storage

 Initial setup

-Above said, its possible to use the following methods to setup a new container/bucket without replication in the availability zone europe-se-1a if this meets your requirements.
+Above said, its possible to use the following methods to setup a new container or bucket without replication in the availability zone europe-se-1a if this meets your requirements.
 Below methods use the Swift API.

 Note

-By using any of the below methods, you will create a container/bucket without replication in the europe-se-1a availability zone.
+By using any of the below methods, you will create a container or bucket without replication in the europe-se-1a availability zone.

 Cloud management portal

-To create a container using the Cloud management portal, follow these steps:
+To create a container by using the Cloud management portal

-• Press the “+” icon in the bottom right corner.
+• Press the + (plus) icon in the lower right corner.

 • Name your container.